creasyw/sicp/ch2/notes.md

 definitions of lower level very clear -- what constructor, selectors and operations are needed to support the current wishful thinking.

+> The fundamental **data abstractions**, painters, are implemented using procedural representations, which _enables the language to handle different basic drawing capabilities in a uniform way_.
+The means of **combination** satisfy the closure property, which _permits us to easily build up complex designs_.
+Finally, all the tools for abstracting procedures are available to us for _abstracting means of combination_ for painters.

+> This is the approach of stratified design, the notion that a complex system should be structured as a sequence of levels that are described using a sequence of languages.
+Each level is constructed by combining parts that are regarded as primitive at that level, and the parts constructed at each level are used as primitives at the next level. _The language used at each level of a stratified design has primitives, means of combination, and means of abstraction appropriate to that level of detail_.

 _Quote of the lecture_: "Embedded something in the language is desirable, because you don't loose the virtue of the original language.
 LISP is a lousy language to do any particular job.
 But it is really powerful, so it is extremely useful to figure out the right language and to embed it into the LISP.
 This is the real power of this language."